sinhaG/Heroku-Flask-ModelV1/README.md

 heroku open --app flaskrestmodel

 # endpoints
-<h2> Cureenlty this app is deployed on https://flaskrestmodel.herokuapp.com/ so all the endpoints are related to this.
+<h2> Currenlty this app is deployed on https://flaskrestmodel.herokuapp.com/ so all the endpoints are related to this.</h2>

 <ul>
  <li>